minecraft-access/minecraft-access/docs/content/good-resources.md

     * Carry On ([Fabric and NeoForge](https://modrinth.com/mod/carry-on)): Allows players to pick up, carry, and place some blocks (such as Chests) and animals without breaking blocks or guiding animals with a leash.
     * FTB Ultimine ([Fabric](https://www.curseforge.com/minecraft/mc-mods/ftb-ultimine-fabric)): This mod can make you operate on the same type of blocks around you by operating only once, like harvesting crops, mining a vein, and chopping trees.
     * Simple Voice Chat ([Fabric and NeoForge](https://modrinth.com/plugin/simple-voice-chat)): A proximity voice chat for Minecraft.

+## Community Modpacks

+* Visually Impaired Access Mods+Fabric ([Fabric](https://modrinth.com/modpack/TAT3EDpw)): The community member [@BrailleBennett](https://github.com/BrailleBennett) has created a modpack that contains performence mods, along with many pre-configured accessibility mods.
+It is recommended for people who want a well rounded, accessible experience while playing, and don't want to worry about finding and configuring any mods.

 ## Tutorial Resources